 - Short-term counseling isn’t a shorter version of traditional models like cognitive behavioral therapy.
 It’s a different kind of counseling focused on an outcome and an endpoint.

-- Long-term therapy models seek to understand a person’s full history before getting to the solution.
+- In long-term therapy models, a psychotherapist seeks to understand a person’s complete history before getting to the solution.
 Short-term counseling is rooted in the pressures of the here-and-now.

-- Long-term therapy is focused on a problem’s cause.
-Short-term counseling focuses on current problems and their solutions.
+- Long-term therapy focuses on a problem’s cause.
+Short-term counseling focuses on current issues and their solutions.

 - In both long-term therapy and short-term counseling, mental health professionals build custom treatment plans.
-But in short-term therapy, they quickly emphasize building coping skills and solutions.
+But in short-term therapy, counselors quickly emphasize building coping skills and solutions.

-Short-term counseling addresses problems like depression, anxiety, grief, stress, relationship issues and substance abuse.
-It’s especially intriguing as we learn more about the importance of addressing mental health in the workplace.
-Mental stress from legal problems, a job transition or financial concerns can also lessen with short-term therapy.
+Short-term counseling addresses problems like depression, anxiety, grief, stress, relationship issues, and substance abuse.
+It’s especially important as employers place renewed focus on addressing mental health in the workplace.
+Mental stress from legal problems, a job transition, or financial concerns can also lessen with short-term therapy.